kwabenasapong/openpl/blog/progress-on-openlp-25.rst

 .. type: text
 .. previewimage: /cover-images/progress-on-openlp-25.jpg

+.. raw:: html

+    <div class="alert alert-info">This blog post is written by Phill Ridout, one of our developers.</div>

 Like many other open source projects, OpenLP uses even version numbers to denote a stable release, and odd version numbers to denote an unstable (or development) release.

-Currently we're in the process of working on OpenLP 2.5 which will become OpenLP 2.6 when we release it.
-We’re still not in a position to make this release, but I thought I'd write this blog post to assure you that lots of work is being done behind the scenes.
+Currently we're in the process of working on OpenLP 2.5, which is the current unreleased and unstable version.
+We're still not in a position to make a new release, but I thought I'd write this blog post to assure you that lots of work is being done behind the scenes.

 So what have we been working on?

 New features:

 - Support for chords in songs
-- Supporting more projectors by upgrading to PJLink 2
 - Support for bibles from the SWORD Project
 - Support for ProPresenter 5 song import
+- Support for EasyWorship 6 song import
+- Upgrade the network projector controller to support the PJLink 2 protocol (in addition to PJLink 1)
-- Video backgrounds to songs (depending on your platform)
+- Video backgrounds to songs, Bible verses and custom slides (depending on your platform)
 - Video timing display so you can see the time left for a media item
 - The splitting of the Web Inferface from the core code allowing faster updates and user defined variations
+- A new dark theme for Windows and macOS (see Advanced Settings)

 Behind the scenes: